One of Kevy’s Favorite Spiritual Laws – From The 7 Laws of Spiritual Success – The Law of Least Effort

 To make the discussion real, I will discuss my mistakes and wisdom gained with this step juxtaposed.

-Requirement 1 – Acceptance: Accept things as they are in this moment.
+Requirement 1 – Acceptance: Accept things as they are at this moment.

 When I faced adversities I wasted tremendous energy, and contributed to my health, stress, and other issues, just because I did not accept things as they were.